auth0/docs/articles/hooks/extensibility-points/pre-user-registration.md

 ---
+title: Pre User Registration Extensibility Point
-description: Learn about the Pre User Registration Hook available for Database Connections and Passwordless Connections.
+description: Learn how hooks can be used with the Pre User Registration extensibility point, which is available for database connections and passwordless connections.
 beta: true
 toc: true
 topics: